anaxios/grav/pages/08.prologue-of-ochrid/06.june/11.june-11/docs.md

 #### HYMN OF PRAISE

-#### "IT IS TRULY MEET"
+##### "IT IS TRULY MEET"

-A monk at night, alone in church
+A monk at night, alone in church<br/>

-With fervent prayer dispelled the darkness from his soul
+With fervent prayer dispelled the darkness from his soul<br/>

-All at once another monk arrived--about him, nothing unusual--
+All at once another monk arrived--about him, nothing unusual--<br/>

-And, like an experienced chanter, began to sing.
+And, like an experienced chanter, began to sing.<br/>

-Then the first monk began: "More Honorable ..."
+Then the first monk began: "More Honorable ..."<br/>

-Glorifying the Mother of God, the Mother most glorious.
+Glorifying the Mother of God, the Mother most glorious.<br/>

-To him, the miraculous guest spoke about this hymn of praise:
+To him, the miraculous guest spoke about this hymn of praise:<br/>

-"Among us," said he: "this hymn we sing differently.
+"Among us," said he: "this hymn we sing differently.<br/>

-We do not begin as you do,
+We do not begin as you do,<br/>

-But rather with 'It is truly Meet,' venerable father!"
+But rather with 'It is truly Meet,' venerable father!"<br/>

-And the entire hymn "It Is Truly Meet" he recited.
+And the entire hymn "It Is Truly Meet" he recited.<br/>

-The first monk tried not to miss a word.
+The first monk tried not to miss a word.<br/>

-"Now I breathe easier, O my virtuous brother.
+"Now I breathe easier, O my virtuous brother.<br/>

-Your hymn, allow me to copy!"
+Your hymn, allow me to copy!"<br/>

-But no paper or even a pencil had he:
+But no paper or even a pencil had he:<br/>

-The church is a place for prayer not for writing!
+The church is a place for prayer not for writing!<br/>

-Then the midnight guest over the church made the sign of the Cross,
+Then the midnight guest over the church made the sign of the Cross,<br/>

-And on a stone with his finger he began to write.
+And on a stone with his finger he began to write.<br/>

-As on soft wax, on the stone he wrote;
+As on soft wax, on the stone he wrote;<br/>

-At this man the monk was amazed.
+At this man the monk was amazed.<br/>

-To the unusual guest, the monk asked: "Who are you?"
+To the unusual guest, the monk asked: "Who are you?"<br/>
 "My name is Gabriel.
-For you that should be enough."
+For you that should be enough."<br/>
 And straightway he disappeared.
-With great fear the monk
+With great fear the monk<br/>

-Recognized the Archangel under the monastic robe.
+Recognized the Archangel under the monastic robe.<br/>

-That which he wrote no one erased.
+That which he wrote no one erased.<br/>
 With heavenly fragrance the church was filled.

 #### REFLECTION